 Q: How has working for Noblis impacted who you are professionally and what do you like most about working here?

 A: Noblis has offered me numerous opportunities for professional development, client engagement and honing technical skills.
-Although I joined Noblis less than a year ago, I have already been able to network at conferences, give client presentations and learn a new software program.
+I have been with Noblis for almost three years now and have been able to network at conferences, give client presentations and learn a new software program.
 I like Noblis’ dedication to developing innovative solutions for a constantly changing set of problems from our clients, and their investment in growing their employees’ expertise.